israelias/resume-ux/README.md

 - Wayfinding
 	- The use of the accordion offered a unique opportunity to achieve the rule of proximity: having elements easy to find and use as all parent node tabs are visible at any given time.
-	- Further, content hinting is implemented by `href`ing key words, noting sources, arrowing to the appropriate CTA and/or link to existing content within the page
+	- Linking or `href`ing key words, noting sources, arrowing to the appropriate CTA and/or link to existing content within the page
+- Discoverability
+    - When necessary at `overflow` of material, content hinting is implemented by always having either a scroll bar visible, or having a previous content end to include a glimpse of the next content.

 #### Learnability
-> Intuitivie = Single-trial learning
+> Intuitive = Single-trial learning

 - A Strong Sense of Place
 	- The main accordion functions as a high-level pagination that indicates the current live page the website is showing.
 At the same time, the ability to see all other head sections at once makes the use of the accordion more intuitive (once you open one, you know how to open the rest)